AlexNisnevich/ECMAchine/readme.md

      - writing to files
      - displaying function contents
 - Library
- - (accumulate), more higher-order functions?
+ - (accumulate), other higher-order functions?
  - wrappers for the AJAX primitives
 - Processes
  - Processes (and scripts) should have their own environments rather than using global environment